 We face risks with respect to the contractual arrangements with our consolidated affiliated entity and its shareholders.
 If our consolidated affiliated entity or its shareholders fail to perform their obligations under the contractual arrangements, our ability to enforce the contractual arrangements that give us effective control over the consolidated affiliated entity may be limited.
 If we are unable to maintain effective control over our consolidated affiliated entity, we would not be able to continue to consolidate its financial results.
 The revenues generated by our directly owned subsidiaries, apart from revenues earned in respect of the relevant contractual arrangements with Vipshop Information, are primarily derived from our product promotion activities for brands.
 In the years ended December 31, 2010, 2011 and 2012, our subsidiaries contributed in aggregate approximately nil, 0.37% and 0.02%, respectively, of our total consolidated net revenues, exclusive of revenues derived from Vipshop Information.
 As of December 31, 2010, 2011 and 2012, our holding company and our subsidiaries accounted for an aggregate of nil, 63.70% and 56.53%, respectively, of our consolidated total assets (excluding assets attributable to transactions with Vipshop Information).
 For a detailed description of the regulatory environment that necessitates the adoption of our corporate structure, see "Item 4.B.
-Information on the Company-Business Overview-Regulation."
-For a detailed description of the risks associated with our corporate structure, see "Item 3.D.
-Key Information-Risk Factors-Risks Relating to Our Corporate Structure and Restrictions on Our Industry."
+Information-Risk Factors-Risks Relating to Our Corporate Structure and Restrictions on Our Industry."